 I’ve used Internet and web interchangeably here which is kind of sloppy.
 Being precise about what the Internet is, and what the web is, and what work these concepts do is exactly what Larkin is driving at.
 The specific technologies that make up the internet and the web are different, and shifting all the time … but they are part of a system that extends outwards from and envelops the technological artifacts themselves.
 The decentering of the technical artifacts and looking at this system is what studying infrastructure is about.

-Larkin positions the work of Thomas Hughes, who studied electrification (Hughes, 1993) in the United States and large technical systems (Hughes & others, 1987), as important for Bijker, Bowker, Star, Edwards, Jackson and Yates who are already familiar to me for their work on infrastructure.
+Larkin positions the work of Thomas Hughes, who studied electrification (Thomas Parke Hughes, 1993) in the United States and large technical systems (Thomas P. Hughes et al., 1987), as important for Bijker, Bowker, Star, Edwards, Jackson and Yates who are already familiar to me for their work on infrastructure.
 I do remember running across Hughes in Russell (2014), so it’s probably worth my time to read up on him.
 In studying electrification Hughes studies the genaology of technology, and how particular technological innovations develop in specific circumstances, but in becoming infrastructures they are translated into new environments and situations.
-How this translation work happens is what Actor Network Theory (Latour, 2005; Latour & Porter, 1996 ) provides as both a method and theory for tracing these translations between humand and non-human actors.
+How this translation work happens is what Actor Network Theory (Latour & Porter, 1996 ; Latour, 2005) provides as both a method and theory for tracing these translations between humand and non-human actors.

 It’s interesting that Larkin contests the idea that infrastructures are invisible until they breakdown, which he attributes to Star & Ruhleder (1996).